 As one last sea lion pup nuzzled us farewell, I thought we could have easily enjoyed another hour or so interacting with these guys.

 Cruising Past the Penguin Colony at Isla San Lorenzo

 Once back aboard the boat, we dried off, changed into warm clothes, and headed out for Isla San Lorenzo.
 This is Peru’s largest island, where you can view some penguin colonies.

 Normally this would be an awesome sight.
-But after having such an intimate encounter with our sea lion friends, seeing a handful of penguins on a not-so-close island was arguably a little underwhelming.
+But after having such an intimate encounter with our sea lion friends, seeing a handful of penguins on a not-so-close island was perhaps a little underwhelming.

 Photography Tip: if you want some good shots of the tuxedo-clad birds, be sure to bring your zoom lens with you.
 We did not.

 We then made our way around the western side of San Lorenzo Island, completing a circle around the entire island on our way back into the port of Callao.

 Local fishermen likewise headed back into port after their day’s catch.
 We snacked a bit and already began recounting some of the spectacular moments of this fantastic experience.